zayr0-9/yggchat/ygg-chat/DEPLOYMENT.md

 - Also update the `main` field to: `"dist/server/src/index.js"`
 - Railway will automatically redeploy after pushing this change

+### Issue: "ValidationError: Custom keyGenerator appears to use request IP without calling the ipKeyGenerator helper"

+**Error**: `ERR_ERL_KEY_GEN_IPV6` validation error from express-rate-limit

+**Root Cause**: express-rate-limit v8.x requires `ipKeyGenerator` helper for IPv6 safety

+**Solution**:
+- This has been fixed in the codebase
+- Update `server/src/middleware/rateLimiter.ts` to use `ipKeyGenerator` from express-rate-limit
+- The fix is included in the latest version - just pull and redeploy

 ### Issue: "I can't deploy because I don't have the URLs yet!"

 **Solution**: This is the circular dependency problem!
 Follow this exact order: